UK Volunteering opportunities

 7. Hold responsibility for undertaking DBS checks or seek references on volunteers if this is a requirement for the volunteer role, unless otherwise agreed with UWE Volunteering.

-8. Take responsibility for ascertaining a UWE volunteer’s suitability for the volunteer role, and accept that UWE Volunteering cannot guarantee an individual’s personal or professional credibility.
+8. Take responsibility for ascertaining student suitability for the volunteer role and accept that UWE Volunteering cannot guarantee an individual’s personal or professional credibility.

 12. Have an equal opportunities statement or policy and to accommodate any support needs UWE Volunteers may have, as is reasonably practicable.

 13. If working with children or young people, have a child protection policy and brief UWE students as necessary.